Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: The th REE for generic descendent states

-{In previous section, we computed the n-th REE of 2 classes of primary operators in LFT and SLFT respectively.
-In this section, we would like to extend to generic descendent states in LFT following \cite{Chen:2015usa}.} In the late time limit, the authors of \cite{Chen:2015usa} show that the difference of the $n$-th REE only depends on the most singular term in the two-point function and the $2n$-point function.
-One can define the following descendent operator \ba \text{ } \tilde{ V}(w,\bar{w})=L^{(-)}V_{\alpha}(w,\bar{w}),\text{ } \ea where $L^{(-)}$ is a complicated product form of holomorphic generators, $V_{\alpha}(w,\bar{w})$ is a primary operator of conformal dimension $h$ and $\tilde{V}(w,\bar{w})$ is a quasi-primary operator.
+{In the previous sections, we computed the $n$th REE of two classes of local excited states in LFT and SLFT respectively.
+In this section, we would like to extend the analysis to states generated by generic descendent operators in LFT following \cite{Chen:2015usa}.} In the late time limit, the authors of \cite{Chen:2015usa} show that the difference of the $n$-th REE only depends on the most singular term in the two-point function and the $2n$-point function.
+One can define the following generic descendent operator: \ba \text{ } \tilde{ V}(w,\bar{w})=L^{(-)}V_{\alpha}(w,\bar{w}),\text{ } \ea where $L^{(-)}$ is a complicated product form of holomorphic generators, $V_{\alpha}(w,\bar{w})$ is a primary operator of conformal dimension $h$ and $\tilde{V}(w,\bar{w})$ is a quasi-primary operator.
 The operator $L^{(-)}$ has a fixed conformal dimension $m$ \ba \text{ }[L_0,L^{(-)}]=mL^{(-)}. \text{ }\ea